-How Technology is Re-Defining and Maintaining Consumer LoyaltyFrom digital marketing to virtual dispensaries, e-commerce solutions provide valuable consumer insight.
+How Tech Helps Redefine and Maintain Cannabis Consumer LoyaltyFrom digital marketing to virtual dispensaries, e-commerce solutions provide valuable cannabis consumer insight.

 Cannabis legalization has opened the door into a once very underground transaction, and technology solutions are seizing a rare opportunity.
 Modern technology, mass data collection, and a growing consumer base have created the perfect storm for marketers.

 Cannabis businesses have a unique problem – an inability to advertise to the general public.
 While alcohol commercials and pharmaceutical ads plague social media, television, and even radio and billboards, cannabis businesses are restricted to extremely limited marketing options.

 However, in 2020, the cannabis industry gained the “essential industry status.”
 In doing so, many states loosened restrictions and started allowing online ordering options, curbside pickup, and delivery to facilitate safe, touchless sales.
 And suddenly, cannabis retail evolved almost overnight.

 Essentially the cannabis industry is at a crux, a blend of modern technology, legalization, and destigmatization is creating the perfect storm for marketing professionals – one that is raining data.
 Three factors are contributing to this unique opportunity to see inside the mind of a cannabis consumer.

 - Technology Adoption: Let’s face it, Americans are tied to technology.
 As of this year, 85% of the population owned a smartphone, according to Pew Research.
 We use our devices for everything, and we take them wherever we go.

 - Growth of Ecommerce: The pandemic triggered an explosive demand in e-commerce and online retail functionality.
 Another report, published by Insider Intelligence, shows that e-commerce, in general, saw a 25% increase last year.